 Lacrosse Starter Kit Buying Guide

 Now that you know the best starter kits on the market, you may be wondering which one to pick for you or your child.
 Well, we have you covered with some things to consider when choosing which gear set to go with.

 1) What Equipment You Need

-Always keep in mind what gear is essential to making it out onto the field: a helmet, shoulder pads, arm guards, gloves, and a stick for boys and goggles and a girls stick for the ladies.
+Always keep in mind what lacrosse gear for kids is essential to making it out onto the field: a helmet, shoulder pads, arm guards, gloves, and a stick for boys and goggles and a girls stick for the ladies.
 If you don’t have any of these items, you won’t be playing in most leagues.

 If you are joining a new team, keep in mind that they may provide you with some of this gear.
 Most competitive teams will provide a helmet and potentially gloves for your use as part of their uniform.
 Before buying an equipment set, check with your team to see what (if anything) is provided.

 Depending upon what you’re provided, you may want to adjust your kit choice for what you still need from the essentials in order to play.